 The power stroke begins as the compressed fuel mixture is ignited and burned.
 With the valves closed an electrical spark across the electrodes of the spark plug ignites the air fuel mixture.
 The burning fuel rapidly expands creating a very high pressure against the top of the piston.

 This process drives the piston down towards the bottom of its travel.
 This forced downward movement of the piston is transmitted to the connecting rod and then to the crankshaft.
 This one stroke is what drives the wheels and continues the engine's rotational movement.
-The exhaust stroke is the final step in a four stroke engines operation.
+The exhaust cycle is the final step in a four stroke engines operation.

 The exhaust valve opens just before the piston reaches bottom dead center on the power stroke.
 The Pressure in the cylinder causes the exhaust gas to rush past the open valve and into the exhaust manifold.
 The movement of the piston from BDC to TDC pushes most of the remaining exhaust gas from the cylinder.